 - Group Plan Benefits and Coverage

 - Call Customer Care.
-Language assistance is available.
+Language assistance and TTY services are available.

 - As a general rule, GlobalHealth authorizes referrals to in-network specialists only.
 However, if we are not able to provide for specific services within our network, we will authorize a referral to a non-network specialist.
 In that case, a recommendation by the referring physician will be considered.

-- By regulation, GlobalHealth has five days to process a referral request.
+- Time is dependent on type of request, see chart below.
 However, most requests are typically processed within 24 hours.
 Please refer to the GlobalHealth Provider Manual for more information.

-- The final determination for medical necessity is made by the GlobalHealth Medical Director.
+- The final determination for medical necessity is made by a GlobalHealth Medical Director.

 - GlobalHealth sells business through brokers and directly to employer groups.